oronymzy/tips/docs/usngGit.md

 To list all of the already committed files being tracked by your git repository, use `git ls-tree --full-tree -r HEAD`.
 To detect changes, use `git ls-files -m`.

+To amend the most recent commit message before pushing it to a remote repository, use `git commit --amend -m "foobar"`, where *foobar* is the new message.

 ## licensing
 **Some rights reserved: [CC BY-SA 3.0](https://creativecommons.org/licenses/by-sa/3.0/).** Specificially, the following content falls under this license: